szapp/filen-photo-organizer/README.md

     # Path to the photo directory
     # Required
     rootPath: ''

+    # Recurse into subdirectories when collecting files.
+    # If true, 'destinationPath' must be provided to prevent infinite recursion.
+    #
+    # Default: false
+    recursive: false

+    # Convert HEIC/HEIF photos to JPG
+    #
+    # Default: true
+    convertHeic: true

+    # Keep the original files instead of moving/deleting them
+    #
+    # Default: false
+    keepOriginals: false

+    # Path to the destination relative to 'rootPath'.
+An absolute path is possible via posix path, i.e. leading forward slash.
+    # If 'recursive' is true, the destination path needs to lie outside of the rootPath, e.g. start with '../' or '/'.
+    #
+    # Default: ''
+    destinationPath: ''

     # Date-time pattern of directories to sort the photos into (if '', no directories will be created and 'filePattern' must not be '')
     # The pattern is based on the date taken